15 Effective Haggling Tips from My Ilocana Mom

 Expert Tip: Use the local dialect.

 Every time my mom learns that the seller is also an Ilokano, she shifts her language into their mother tongue.
-She would ask a bit about the seller’s background, chats a little, then goes back to haggling.
+She would ask a bit about the seller’s background, chat briefly, then go back to haggling.
 It usually works like magic.

 If you are a tourist shopping in the local market, learn the basic words which denote respect.

 Every seller wants more customers.
 Flattering the seller and promising more sales can get you a good deal.
-Of course, if you really liked shopping there, you can tell your family and friends about it.
-Then make sure that they will mention to the seller that you referred them.
-This way you are building a good rapport.
+Of course, if you really like shopping there, you can tell your family and friends about it.
+Then make sure they will mention to the seller that you referred them.
+This way, you are building a good rapport.

 Save time and know if it actually fits your budget.
 Asking for the last offered price automatically tells you if it is a good deal for you.
 Since this is the last price, you will have little chance to haggle any further.
 On the other hand, it is useful if you don’t have much time.